whatyouhide/whatyouhide.github.io/content/posts/2022-12-01-advent-of-code-2022/index.md

 ## Day 17

-Same as yesterday...
-Had to skip for now!
+Same as yesterday… Had to skip for now!

 ## Day 16